wp-plugins/plugnedit/readme.txt

 = What is different about Plug N Edit? =

-We based our WYSIWYG editor on floating elements instead of standard static items, this allows for items to be drag and dropped, moved, resized and stacked.
+We based our WYSIWYG HTML editor on floating elements instead of standard static items, this allows for items to be drag and dropped, moved, resized and stacked.

 = Is It Free? =